slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Everything in moderation, including moderation."
 -- Oscar Wilde [1854]*

+> *"An abnormal reaction to an abnormal situation is normal behaviour."
+-- Victor Frankl [1905]*

 > *"Do not go past the mark you aimed for; in victory, learn when to stop."
 -- Robert Greene [1959]*